aadil268/cloud-init/README.md

 ### Sample Script (`config/sample-script.sh`)

 The sample script performs:
-- System information collection
-- Network configuration analysis
-- Disk and memory usage reporting
-- Creation of sample application files
-- Setup of monitoring service
-- Log rotation configuration
-- Generation of provisioning report
+- Prints a start message to indicate the script execution has begun.
+- Generates a config file:
+   - Path: /opt/sample-app/app.conf
+   - Contains app name, creation time, and hostname
+- Creates a status file:
+   - Path: /opt/sample-app/status.json
+   - JSON with status: completed and current timestamp
+- Prints completion message with paths to the created files.
+- Exits with success (exit 0).

 ## What Gets Created